RichDeto/EPP/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a resubmit, with the issue why this package was archived fixed, thanks to the osrm_ok function that help to fail gracefully, including the evaluation of the OSRM service state.
-Thanks Gregor Seyer for yours comments.
+* This is a new release, for stop failing checks with the latest development versions of R